Neuropsychology Q&A

 Question:

-course, the tests that relate to driving functions
+"Of course, the tests that relate to driving

-do seem to be quite useful, but these are
+functions do seem to be quite useful, but these

-I'll agree.
-There may not be anything in particular
+Well, I'll agree.
+There may not be anything in

 'neuro-' label at the front of them.